 Pausing your store

-Life happens.
-If you need to step back from your store temporarily without canceling your plan entirely, Shopify’s Pause and Build plan lets you keep access to your admin at a reduced monthly cost while your storefront goes offline to customers.
+If you need to step back from your store temporarily without canceling your plan, Shopify’s Pause and Build plan lets you keep access to your admin at a reduced monthly cost while your storefront goes offline to new orders.
 The catch most merchants miss: the Pause and Build plan keeps your storefront visible but prevents checkout.
-Customers can still see your products and browse, they just cannot buy.
-If you want the store fully invisible during the pause, you need to password-protect it through theme settings as well.
-The guide on how to pause or close a Shopify store covers both the pause option and what a full closure looks like, including what happens to your data.
+Customers can browse your products but cannot complete a purchase.

 Canceling your store